eemeliru/digitraffic/README.md

 #### Weather Camera Setup

+1. **Select municipality**: Choose municipality where wanted weather camera is located.
-1. **Select a weather camera**: Choose from available road weather cameras across Finland
+2. **Select wanted location**: Choose from available road weather cameras in selected municipality.
+3. **Select camera view**: Choose one or more camera views from available options.
-2. The camera entity will provide live images updated every 10 minutes
+4. The camera entity/entities will provide live images updated every 10 minutes.

 ## Usage Examples